-- your main supervisor who provides continuous guidance and/or ensures that you have access to suitably qualified scientific staff within the laboratory; - a recognised co-supervisor or post-doctoral advisor who will be formally identified to supervise your project, either within your group/Department or in another Department; - the Director of Graduate Studies who will monitor your academic progression and broader skills training; - a college tutor who oversees general progress and can also offer advice independent of the Department.
+- your main supervisor who provides continuous guidance and/or ensures that you have access to suitably qualified scientific staff within the laboratory; - a recognised co-supervisor or post-doctoral advisor who will be formally identified to supervise your project, either within your group/Department or in another Department; - the Director of Graduate Studies who will monitor your academic progression and broader skills training via milestone forms and the Graduate Self-Reporting system (see below); - a college tutor who oversees general progress and can also offer advice independent of the Department.

-At the start of your studies you will meet with your supervisor(s) to discuss your research project, identify key milestones that need to be met during your D.Phil./M.Sc. and complete the D.Phil./M.Sc.
+At the start of your studies you will meet with your supervisor(s) to discuss your research project, identify key milestones that need to be met during your DPhil./MSc. and complete the DPhil./MSc.
 Supervisor and Student meeting form.
 Together, you should complete the Training Needs Analysis (TNA) form and identify workshops and seminars to support progress.
 Termly reporting using the Graduate Supervision Reporting (GSR) system is crucial in keeping everyone informed.
 Your TNA form must be uploaded to GSR when you report on your progress during your first term